llm-jp/awesome-japanese-llm/README_en.md

 [^8]: Extended to a 1282 context length from the usual 512.

-[^9]: small trains on Japanese Wikipedia and the Japanese Financial Corpus simultaneously, while base takes the TohokuUniversityBERT and conducts additional training on the Japanese Financial Corpus
+[^9]: small trains on Japanese Wikipedia and the Japanese Financial Corpus simultaneously, while base takes the TohokuUniversityBERT and conducts additional training on the Japanese Financial Corpus.

 [^10]: ManbyoWordPiece conducts a pretokenization step using MeCab (IPA+Manbyo dictionaries) and uses WordPiece for subword tokenization, while the SentencePiece model tokenizes text directly using a unigram model.